Haywards Heath RFC

 Haywards Heath Rugby Football Club is an English rugby union team.
-The first XV currently plays in Sussex 2, the tenth tier of English rugby union competition.
-The club also has a number of other teams, with their 2nd XV currently playing in the Sussex Late Red 3 (level 12).
+The first XV currently plays in Counties 1 Surrey/Sussex, the tenth tier of English rugby union competition.
+The club also has a number of other teams, with their 2nd XV currently playing in the Harvey's Brewery Counties 3 Sussex (level 12).
 They used to run a 4th Team called "The Dinos" named after the dinosaur fossil discovered by Gideon Mantell on what is now their playing fields.
+The Under 6's are have now taken on the Dino's mantle.